The Modern Resume Formatting and Design

 Stop getting stuck in the COMMON MISTAKE of treating your career history like a graphic design project that risks getting messed up by automated systems.

-By making the SMART SHIFT toward a clean, information-packed text format, you protect your Professional Value from being lost in a mess of confusing symbols and "bad system results."
+Making the SMART SHIFT toward a clean, information-packed text format protects your career from being lost in a mess of confusing symbols and ATS errors.
 The smartest design choice you can make is removing every hurdle between the recruiter’s eye and what you have achieved.

 Create ATS Resume